isravel-eng/Math-for-AI-Integrations/Day01_Eigen_PCA/README.md

 ﻿# Math for AI Integrations
-# Day 01 — Eigenvalues, Eigenvectors & PCA
+# 01 — Eigenvalues, Eigenvectors & PCA

 ## Concept
 Eigenvectors are directions unchanged by a linear transformation; eigenvalues are scalars that scale those directions.